Visiting the Caracol Mayan Ruins in Belize

 Monument Museum

 The Mayan stelae are crucial for dating Mayan sites as they are often used to depict the reign of particular rulers with dates that tie to the Mayan long calendar.
 Their absence from a site also tells its own story.
-For instance, for a period of 125 years starting in 562 AD, there was a hiatus in the construction of stelae at Tikal.
-That is thought to be a time period when it was dominated by Caracol.
+For instance, for 125 years starting in 562 AD, there was a hiatus in the construction of stelae at Tikal.
+That is thought to be a time when it was dominated by Caracol.

 Raleigh Group Caracol